-1. Brake using a firm and steady pressure.
+- Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force.

-- 2. Shift the vehicle to N (Neutral).
+This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
-After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - 3.
-Come to a complete stop.
+After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location.

+- Come to a complete stop.
 Shift to P (Park) with an automatic transmission, or Neutral with a manual transmission.
-Turn the ignition to OFF. - 4.
-Set the parking brake.
-See Parking Brake ⇒ 146.
+Turn the ignition to LOCK/OFF.